dbrattli/Fable.Reaction/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fable/Reaction!
+Welcome to Elmish Streams!
 ==========================

-Fable/Reaction is a collection of projects that combines the power of asynchronous reactive (AsyncRx) functional programming (RFP) with F#, `Fable <http://fable.io/>`_ and `Elmish <https://elmish.github.io/>`_ applications.
+Elmish Streams is a collection of projects that combines the power of asynchronous reactive (AsyncRx) functional programming (RFP) with F#, `Fable <http://fable.io/>`_ and `Elmish <https://elmish.github.io/>`_ applications.